mveril/QUESTDB_website/README.md

 hugo serve
 ```

-Now you car use your favorite browser to navigate to the website using the URL showed by hugo in your terminal (normally <localhost:1313>)
+Now you car use your favorite browser to navigate to the website using the URL showed by Hugo in your terminal (normally <localhost:1313>)

 ## Repository content